cncf/xds/proposals/TP3-xds-error-propagation.md

 ## Implementation

-This will probably be implemented in gRPC before Envoy
+This will probably be implemented in gRPC before Envoy.

 ## Open issues (if applicable)